exactlab/diapasom/README.md

 ### Documentation

-To genetate the documentation simply run
+To generate the documentation simply run
 ```
 doxygen
 ```